evans-mike/forproductpeople/README.md

-# evmike2015.github.io
+# forproductpeople.github.io
-Mike Evans
+by Mike Evans
-Hi!
-This is my first attempt at editing the README file.
+This is the beginning of this readme.